YashKandalkar/eco-mart/README.md

 ![image](https://user-images.githubusercontent.com/41589522/127046407-c2a31bbc-f1b9-4efc-bdf7-e351e369c518.png)

 # Key Partners
-- Sellers
+- Sellers: Sellers will sell recyclable and eco-friendly products
-- Buyers
-- Energy Consultancy companies

-Sellers:
+- Buyers: Buyers will check and buy eco-friendy products, earn discounts and can use them on their another purchase.
+They have an option for giving away products for recycle.
+- Energy Consultancy companies: They are partnered with our website.
+We will be listing out those companies names on our webpage so that users can contact them.

-# The Most Important Features we applied in this Eco-mart Website:
+# The Most Important Features we applied in this Website:
 - E-commerce Idea Implementation for sustainable and eco-friendy products
 - Fascinating Content regarding sustainabilty and eco-friendly products
 - Discounts on every purchase